ep2p/kademlia-api/README.md

 node.setKademliaNodeListener(...)
 ```
 Once you get used to API, this listener can be a big help in making some changes to your nodes behaviour.
 See next section, Re-Distribution.

+## Generic
+Note that KademliaNode and all its subclasses are Generic.

+The first generic type is for ID of the node, and you can choose between `Integer`, `Long`, `BigInteger` as these are the only ones supported and you should decide on which on to use based on your GUID space size.
+For example on **Eleuth Node System** Biginteger is being used since node IDs are `SHA1` of a public keys.
+You can [choose the appropriate `RoutingTable`](https://github.com/ep2p/kademlia-api/tree/main/src/main/java/com/github/ep2p/kademlia/table) implementation based on this key size.
+There is an implementation available for all of the three supported ID types.

+The second generic type is type of your class that implements `ConnectionInfo`.

 ## Re-Distribution